-In this guide, we will not only tell you about the best paints for 3D prints, but we’ll also discuss the right way and tips & tricks to do the painting.
+In this guide we will tell you about the best paints for 3D prints, as well as, discuss the right way, with some tips & tricks, to do the painting.

 In a hurry… Here’s Our Top Picks

 A high quality non-toxic paint that works well on most 3D printed parts.
 We recommend following our 3D printing guide below on prepping your 3D print before painting.
 This will result in a quality finish that will last.

 Createx brand is famous for their high-quality and rich airbrush paints.
 In fact, these are used by a majority of professionals.

 Editor's Choice - Best Airbrush Paint for 3D Prints